scottgallant/xaprb-src/content/blog/2015/10/11/personality-assessments.md

 * The S stands for Steadiness or Stability, and relates to preferred working style.
 A high-S person is patient and a focused single-tasker; a low-S person is a plate-spinning multi-tasker who's easily distracted and likes instant gratification.
 High-S people also get stressed when placed in multi-tasking situations.
 * The C stands for Compliance or Caution.
 High-C people care a lot about the world's rules, standards, and procedures, and they want to make sure they're following the rules because they believe that provides safety.
 Low-C people think rules are for controlling other people.

-Most people are high in two dimensions and low in the other two.
+Many people are high in two dimensions and low in the other two.
 It's a little less common, but people can be moderately high in a few, and I've even seen a few people who were high in three categories.
 Programmers, for example, tend to be high-S, high-C. Many salespeople are high-I and either high-D or high-S.

 You can find many places to take the DISC test, such as TTI Success Insights's website, Tony Robbins's website, and some of the free testing sites I linked above.
 I have taken lots of those tests and gotten almost exactly the same results from all of them, no matter which provider I used.